Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 like a normal person (and was crossed with Rod Stewart).
 He

-gets a chance to use his rock voice, instead of competing with the
+gets a chance to use his rock voice, instead of competing with a

 saccherine Eric Carmen over piano-pop songs.
 About Us